A broken tooth molar can cause pain that ranges from mild discomfort to sharp, intense pressure when you eat or drink.

 2. Immediate Relief: How to Manage Your Pain

-For immediate pain relief after breaking a tooth molar, over-the-counter medications like ibuprofen or acetaminophen can help reduce inflammation and discomfort.
+For immediate pain relief after breaking a tooth molar, over-the-counter pain medication like ibuprofen or acetaminophen can help reduce swelling and ease discomfort.

-Applying a cold compress to the outside of the mouth near the broken molar can help numb the pain and minimize swelling.
+Applying a cold compress to the outside of your cheek can also help numb the area and control swelling around the damaged tooth.

-You can also rinse your mouth with warm saltwater to keep the area clean and reduce irritation.
+Rinsing your mouth with warm saltwater helps keep the area clean and may reduce irritation.

 🦷 Understanding Preventive Dental Care Solutions for Families